sijal001/Yoga_Pose_Detection/README.md

 </p>

 <p align="justify">
-We are using the MediaPipe, one of the cutting edge tech to detect the body position and as for classification its RandomForest, an Machine Learning model which helps produce a great result.
+We are using the MediaPipe, one of the cutting edge tech to detect the body position and as for classification we used RandomForest, a Machine Learning model which helps produce a great result.
 We came up with many conclusions, as we also tried to attempt many different models to complete the project.
 Including CNN model, and Neural Network model which is stated to be very advanced and preferred Neural Network AI model for most of the digital visual analysis.
 </p>